viamrobotics/api/README.md

 Mise is also available in Homebrew and several package repositories.
 See the [official documentation][install-mise] for a list of installation methods.

+For security, mise requires projects to be trusted before it will load their configuration.
+Normally it will prompt you for this the first time you run any mise commands within the repo, but if it doesn't and you are seeing errors like `mise ERROR no tasks defined in ~/api.
+Are you in a project directory?`, try manually trusting the workspace by running `mise trust`.

 Once mise is set up you can run `mise tasks` to view the available targets.
 Some common ones are: